The $P=W$ conjecture for $\mathrm{GL}_n$: Introduction

 \subsection{Acknowledgements}

-We would like to thank Mark Andrea de Cataldo, Bhargav Bhatt, and Max Lieblich for various discussions.
+We would like to thank Mark Andrea de Cataldo, Bhargav Bhatt, Ben Davison, Jochen Heinloth, and Max Lieblich for various discussions.
 We are especially grateful to Zhiwei Yun for explaining his thesis to us, both in his office and at the playground.
-J.S. was supported by the NSF grant DMS-2134315.
+We also thank the anonymous referee for careful reading and useful suggestions on the exposition.
+J.S. was supported by the NSF grants DMS-2134315 and DMS-2301474.